devEricA/ParenthesisTrials/README.md

 This is another problem where I could draw up a linear search and be done with it.
 However, big cases will drag down the efficiency of that algorithm.
 Thus, to further test myself, I included the case of 10 million open and close parenthesis.

-Unlike in LargestArraySum, we are not conducting any sort of removals.
-Thus, we can use a modified version of BinarySearch to traverse through the string without fear of length changes.
+Unlike in LargestArraySum, we are not conducting any removals.
+As a result, we can use a modified version of BinarySearch to traverse through the string without fear of length changes.
 The reason for this use is because it greatly reduces the runtime of the program.

 # Try it yourself
 To see the results of this lab, simply compile and run ParenthesisTrials.java using an IDE of your choice.